hmrc/api-example-scala-client/README.md

 The parameters clientId, clientSecret and serverToken will need to be updated in [`conf/application.conf`](conf/application.conf)

+You will need to add the redirect URI 'http://localhost:9000' to your application.

 API documentation is available at https://developer.service.hmrc.gov.uk/api-documentation

 Application developers need to register with the platform and will be provided with key, secret and tokens upon registration.